- Admissions and Advising

 Our program emphasizes current theory and research to inform educational leaders as they make decisions regarding positive school culture, effective teaching practices, and student achievement.
 We accentuate field-based, practical applications of learning in educational leadership with online, blended, and face-to-face classes.
-The program leads to the Instructional Leadership Development (ILD) certification and the Professional Development and Appraisal System (PDAS) appraiser certification.
 We also help prepare candidates for the Texas Examination of Education Standards (TExES) for Principal Certification.

 1) Bachelor's degree from an accredited college or university;